Quetzal-framework/quetzal-CoaTL/docs/1-introduction.md

 ## Why C++?

-When the limits of a project is how many millions of simulations you can run in a limited time with a constrained budget, it becomes natural to opt for a language that is know for its performance.
-It could have been Rust, but C++ is popular in Computer Science classes, and widely used, so we chose C++.
+When the limitations of a project revolve around the number of simulations that can be executed within a limited timeframe and with a restricted budget, it becomes natural to choose a language renowned for its performance.
+While Rust could have been an option, C++ is commonly taught in Computer Science courses and extensively utilized in Ecology and Evolution software, such as msprime, SLiM, and Splatche, making it a logical choice.

-Despite C++ difficult reputation, the language changed tremendously in the last two decades.
-It is now completely feasible for a beginner to use generic components with a near-pythonic syntax.
-There is nothing inaccessible in writing:
+Despite C++ being known for its complexity, the language has undergone significant changes over the past two decades.
+Now, even beginners can comfortably utilize generic components with a syntax that closely resembles Python.
+There are no barriers to writing code like the following:

 ```cpp
   auto [tree, root] = get_random_binary_tree<>(number_of_leaves, rng);